TULiberalArts/Public-Policy/pages/graduate.md

 The MPP program uses the Interfolio application system for managing additional application materials like your statement of purpose, resume and letters of recommendation.
 Please visit the [Public Policy Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#admissiontext) for instructions on how to access and use this system and to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 - We do not require the Graduate Record Exam (GRE) for applications to the MPP program.
-Applicants are still welcome to submit scores if they have already taken the exam for another reason, or if they would prefer to
+Applicants are still welcome to submit scores if they have already taken the exam for another reason, or if they would prefer to.

 ### Graduate Application Deadlines

-_Fall Semester - for Fall 2019 admission_
+_Fall Semester - for Fall 2020 admission_
 - **March 1** - For MPP partial scholarship award consideration
-- **April 15** – Guarantees full consideration of application
+- **April 5** – Guarantees full consideration of application
 - **July 1** – Late application deadline

 _Spring Semester - for Spring 2019 admission_